cabforum/smime/SBR.md

 #### 3.2.2.2 Validating control over mailbox via email

-The CA MAY confirm the Applicant's control over each `rfc822Name` or `otherName` of type `id-on-SmtpUTF8Mailbox` or each email address in the Subject to be included in a Certificate by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
+The CA MAY confirm the Applicant's control over each `rfc822Name` or `otherName` of type `id-on-SmtpUTF8Mailbox` to be included in a Certificate by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.

 Control over each email address SHALL be confirmed using a unique Random Value.
 The Random Value SHALL be sent only to the email address being validated and SHALL not be shared in any other way.